HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 ## Context and Problem Statement

-{Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.}

-Simpler Grants would benefit from a tool (or tools) with features for conducting user research (e.g. interviews and usability tests).
+Simpler Grants would benefit from more robust tools for conducting user research (e.g. interviews and usability tests).

 ## Decision Drivers